 Figure 2: This graphic represents the FBI's future vision to integrate Rapid DNA for crime scene sample analysis and CODIS.
-With the help of our external partners on the Technology Advancement Task Group, the Scientific Working Group on DNA Analysis Methods (SWGDAM), the NDIS Operational Procedures Board and the CJIS Advisory Policy Board Rapid DNA Task Force, the FBI will monitor the maturity of the Rapid DNA technology for future crime scene sample analysis for CODIS.
-Industry is currently making the required enhancements to the Rapid DNA technology outlined in the July 2020 joint position statement by leading scientists in the United States and Europe (Forensic Science International: Genetics 48 (2020) 102349).
-Once enhancements are complete, the Technology Advancement Task Group will coordinate a multi-laboratory study to look at the capabilities and limitations of the improved Rapid DNA technology.
-The study is targeted to begin in August of 2022 but is dependent on manufacturer readiness.
-Data from this study must support the use of the improved Rapid DNA technology on crime scene samples for the Technology Advancement Task Group to make recommendations to SWGDAM.
-SWGDAM will be required to make changes to the FBI's Quality Assurance Standards to allow for the use of Rapid DNA on crime scene samples and development of crime scene Rapid DNA programs under the accreditation umbrella of the CODIS laboratory.
-Initially, the data developed from crime scene samples will need to be interpreted and reviewed by qualified DNA analysts in the CODIS laboratory while additional information is collected regarding the onboard expert systems and their ability to identify single source crime scene sample data.
+With the help of our external partners on the Technology Advancement Task Group, SWGDAM, the NDIS Operational Procedures Board and the CJIS Advisory Policy Board Rapid DNA Task Force, the FBI continues to monitor the maturity of the Rapid DNA technology for future crime scene sample analysis for CODIS.
+The Rapid DNA industry has made the required enhancements to the Rapid DNA technology outlined in the July 2020 joint position statement by leading scientists in the United States and Europe (Forensic Science International: Genetics 48 (2020) 102349).
+The Technology Advancement Task Group designed a multi-laboratory study to look at the capabilities and limitations of the improved Rapid DNA technology that began in August 2023 and two multi-laboratory manuscripts were published in 2024.
+Data from this study supported the use of the improved Rapid DNA technology on crime scene samples and the Technology Advancement Task Group made recommendations to

+SWGDAM.
+SWGDAM made changes to the FBI's Quality Assurance Standards (effective July 1, 2025) to allow for the use of Rapid DNA on crime scene samples and development of crime scene Rapid DNA programs under the accreditation umbrella of the CODIS laboratory.
+Initially, the data developed from crime scene samples will need to be interpreted and reviewed by qualified DNA analysts (modified Rapid DNA analysis) in the CODIS laboratory while additional information is collected regarding the onboard expert systems and their ability to identify single source crime scene sample data.
+The implementation of modified Rapid DNA analysis for crime scene samples will require the following to be completed: Quality Assurance Standards for the forensic use of Rapid DNA; revised NDIS Operational Procedures addressing the forensic use of Rapid DNA; NDIS approval of new forensic Rapid DNA cartridges/chips; and validation of modified Rapid DNA analysis by the laboratory.

 As outlined in the July 2020 joint position statement by leading forensic scientists in the United States and Europe (Forensic Science International: Genetics 48 (2020) 102349), enhancements are needed before Rapid DNA is suitable for crime scene CODIS applications.
-The Advancement Task group continues to monitor the maturity of Rapid DNA and is making plans to evaluate the capabilities and limitations of the technology after enhancements are made.
-A list of milestones needed is below:
+The Advancement Task Group continues to monitor the maturity of Rapid DNA and is making plans to evaluate the capabilities and limitations of the technology after enhancements are made.